If English is not your first language

 English language courses

-If you don't possess the English language qualifications to study your chosen course, don't worry as we offer a range of English courses designed to provide you with the level of English needed to meet the conditions of your offer.
+If you do not possess the English language qualifications to study your chosen course at University College Birmingham, you can apply for either our Summer Pre-sessional or our Intensive English course.
+Both courses are designed to provide you with the level of English needed to meet the conditions of your offer.